johnwhitton/kb/docs/DeepDiveOnNearBridge.md

 #### Key Points
 * Use of BLS Signatures
-* Validators typically change per epoch
+* Validators provide attestations per epoch
+* LMD GHOST Fork Rule choses the correct epoch
+* `aggregation_bits` provides a very concise way to know which validators have agreed with the block proposer

 ### NEAR Protocol Consensus